limorgu/empathic-agent/README.md

 Phase 4 — Analysis & write-up: Consolidate results into plots/tables and a short report.

 # License & Attribution

-Code in this repo: your chosen license (e.g., MIT).

 Underlying datasets belong to their respective owners; do not redistribute large copies here.